Blanket bog is an important priority wetland habitat amounting to 2164 ha on the Barnsley upland moors in the Dark Peak.

 Many sites have been reclaimed and converted into other habitats (see above)

-Open Mosaic on previously developed land* is a UK priority habitat found in Barnsley on some previously developed land where soils have been modified and one or more early successional communities have become established in a mosaic with bare substrate.
+Open Mosaic on previously developed land* is a national priority habitat found in Barnsley on previously developed land where soils have been modified and one or more early successional communities have become established in a mosaic with bare substrate.

 Other specialised habitats may be found where there is industrial spoil or limestone ballast affecting the soil: the types of vegetation found may be very different to those found elsewhere in Barnsley.